Hey, that wasn’t a bad week!

 Tommy Harper’s 1970 was, in the strictest sense of the term, a career year.
 How did a career average hitter become the first All-Star in Milwaukee Brewers history?

 Last month, the estimable Kyle Lobner — whose daily Patreon [mostly] on Milwaukee Brewers history is well worth your time and patronage — devoted a post to Tommy Harper on his 80th birthday.
-In 1970, lightning struck for Harper: a .296/.377/.522 traditional slash line, a 146 OPS+, 31 homers, 35 doubles, 38 steals, worthy of a sixth-place finish in MVP voting that year and earning the distinction of being the Brewers’ first-ever (and reluctant) All-Star.
+Lightning struck for Harper in 1970: a .296/.377/.522 traditional slash line, a 146 OPS+, 31 homers, 35 doubles, 38 steals, worthy of a sixth-place finish in MVP voting that year and earning the distinction of being the Brewers’ reluctant first-ever All-Star.
 His bWAR was a healthy 7.4, good for fourth in the league.

 Boog Powell, powering the AL-best Baltimore Orioles, would win the hardware with 5.1.
 What can I say?
 It was a simpler time.